Look Up Free Cuyahoga County Public Records on Anyone

 If more information is required, citizens can contact the Supreme Court of Ohio & The Ohio Judicial System—this link provides phone, fax and email information for various offices of the supreme court.

-How To Request Birth, Death & Other Vital Record Certificates in Cuyahoga County
+How To Request Birth, Death & Other Vital Record Certificates in Cuyahoga County OH

 Just like marriage and divorce records, birth and death certificates are accessible to all members of the public without needing to have a family relation—Cuyahoga citizens can request copies of birth and death records and certificates from the Ohio Department of Health, Bureau of Vital Statistics.13